kelseykm/vcard4/README.md

 * This class represents the "language-tag" data type

-* ```LanguageTagType``` should be called with a single argument of type string that is formatted as a language tag as defined in RFC 5646
+* ```LanguageTagType``` should be called with a single argument of type string that is formatted as a language tag as defined in RFC5646

-* Note that the value submitted will not be checked to make sure it is an actual language tag that  conforms to RFC 5646, so ensure that whatever value you pass is a valid language tag
+* Note that the value submitted will not be checked to make sure it is an actual language tag that  conforms to RFC5646, so ensure that whatever value you pass is a valid language tag

 ```js
 new LanguageTagType('en-us');